-Blue Jeans Reduces Travel Time & Improves Face-to-Face Collaboration
+BlueJeans Reduces Travel Time & Improves Face-to-Face Collaboration

 Over the past 24 years, BCNET has evolved to meet the diverse needs of its higher education and research members in British Columbia.
-From its roots as a high-speed, high-capacity advanced research network organization to its recent expansion as a shared IT services organization, BCNET has grown its mandate to help its members deliver cost-effective solutions and enable strategic success.
+From its roots as a high-speed, high-capacity research network organization to its recent expansion as a shared IT services organization, BCNET has grown its mandate to help its members deliver cost-effective solutions and enable strategic success.

-17 Video Conferencing Vendors Evaluated
+17 Video Conferencing & Online Meeting Vendors Evaluated

-BCNET Chooses Blue Jeans to Bridge its Desktop & Room System Video Collaboration Strategy
+BlueJeans Chosen to Bridge Desktop & Room System Video Collaboration

-After three months of initial testing and evaluation, BCNET chose Blue Jeans to improve meetings and communication with its Board, committees, working groups and project teams.
+After three months of initial testing and evaluation, BCNET chose BlueJeans to improve meetings and ongoing communication with its Board, committees, working groups, and project teams.
 They found BlueJeans easy to administer, especially its capacity to easily connect Skype users to a meeting.

-In early 2012, they signed a one-year service contract that is not only servicing their own communications requirements, but also helping campuses to explore the feasibility of adopting Blue Jeans as a campus-wide, multi-institutional shared service.
+In early 2012, BCNet signed a one-year contract to not only service their own communication requirements, but also help campuses explore the feasibility of adopting BlueJeans as a campus-wide, multi-institutional shared service.

-Since its initial roll-out, usage of the Blue Jeans service has been steadily climbing.
-Participation in meetings has been rising, and user satisfaction is high with 95% of users reporting they’d use the service again, and 87% of respondents saying they’d recommend the usage of Blue Jeans to others.
+Since its initial roll-out, BlueJeans usage has been steadily climbing.
+Meeting participation has been rising, user satisfaction soared with 95% of users reporting they’d use the service again, and 87% of respondents saying they’d recommend using BlueJeans.

-“In February alone, we had over 30 Blue Jeans meetings with our members, project teams, working groups and committees who are located at campuses across B.C.
-Not only is our face-to-face communication more effective, but participation in meetings has greatly improved as people have the option to join the meeting from their home or office.”
+In February alone, we had over 30 BlueJeans meetings with our members, project teams, working groups, and committees who are located at campuses across B.C.
+Not only is our face-to-face communication more effective, but participation in meetings has greatly improved as people have the option to join the meeting from anywhere.

-Keir Novik, IT Manager
+Keir Novik, IT Manager, BCNet